SteeltoeOSS/Documentation/api/v3/developer-tools/cli.md

 The command generates a [Docker Compose](https://docs.docker.com/compose/) file that you can use to run the project in Docker.

->NOTE: The current version of the CLI regenerates the file each time the command is run.
+>The current version of the CLI regenerates the file each time the command is run.
 An upcoming version will regenerate the file only upon request.

 A Docker container is created to mount the project directory.
 Any changes made to the application while the container is running are evident in the running app.